google/tf-shell/README.md

 ### Build From Source

-1. Install Bazelisk and python3 or use the devcontainer.
+1. Install bazel and python3 or use the devcontainer.

 2. Run the tests.

     ```bash
-    bazelisk test ...
+    bazel test ...
     ```

 3. Build the code.

     ```bash
-    bazelisk build //:wheel
+    bazel build //:wheel
-    bazelisk run //:wheel_rename
+    bazel run //:wheel_rename
     ```

 4. (Optional) Install the wheel, e.g. to try out the `./examples/`.